Developers: Hudson Soft,

-To warp yourself to this mode, use the Gameshark cheat 800F09F7 007E.
+To warp yourself to this mode, use the GameShark cheat below.
 It is recommended to enable this code from the debug menu or else every character will be Mario.

 All or Nothing

-This mini-game is called いちかばちか (All or Nothing) and the explanation screen appears to be for an early version of Chance Time.
+This Mini-Game is called いちかばちか (All or Nothing) and the explanation screen appears to be for an early version of Chance Time.
 Instead of various symbols to transfer stuff between players, however, according to the unused advice text, the blocks featured Mario and Bowser marks, and you had to get the Mario mark to win the game.
-This mini-game was likely removed because it depended too much on luck.
-As can be expected, you are taken to the final version of Chance Time after leaving this screen.
-This minigame can be accessed with the GameShark code 810ED5DE 0001.
+This Mini-Game was likely removed because it depended too much on luck, although it can be accessed via the debug menu and Random Play.
+As can be expected, you are taken to the final version of Chance Time after leaving this screen, although due to the unusual means of access, it is prone to freezing if two players are meant to appear on-screen.
+This Mini-Game can be accessed with the GameShark code 810ED5DE 0001.

 Tour de Mario

-Called ツールドマリオ (Tour de Mario) in the game, this appears to have been a cycling mini-game.
-The preview icon, strangely, is a black image with the text "Now Printing!" on it.
+Called ツールドマリオ (Tour de Mario) in the game, this appears to have been a cycling Mini-Game.
+The preview icon is a black image with the text "Now Printing!" on it.
 There's also large Japanese text overlaid across the explanation screen that says "under construction."
-It likely was simply not finished in time.
-Strangely, starting this minigame takes you to Bumper Ball Maze 1 as Wario.
-Use the GameShark code 810ED5DE 0030 to access this minigame.
+It was simply not finished in time.
+Strangely, starting this Mini-Game takes you to Bumper Ball Maze 1.
+Use the GameShark code 810ED5DE 0030 to access this Mini-Game.

-This mini-game is actually fully functional, and can be played through the use of a GameShark code.
+This Mini-Game is actually fully functional, and can be played through the use of a GameShark code.
 It is a 1-player game which works just like the actual Same Game.
 The tiles are underneath your character, and you ground-pound to remove sections.
 If you manage to clear all of the tiles, you can grab the treasure chest underneath; otherwise, you must go through one of the doors, which nets you a single coin.
-To play this game in the North American version, use the Gameshark code 800F09F7 0006.
+Use the following GameShark codes for your region to play this game.

 Yoshi's Tongue Meeting

-This mini-game is partly functional, but obviously still incomplete.
+This Mini-Game is partly functional, but obviously still incomplete.
 Characters sit atop a Yoshi on the left side (unless you are Yoshi, in which case you're just standing in the same pose without a rider), with a baby Wiggler on their tongues.
 The tongue extends to the Wiggler's mother and you have to unite them by pressing A at the right moment.
 Too soon, and they won't reunite, too late and the baby will kick its mom into the bush.
-The music and sounds are all broken in this mini-game, and there's debug text which shows whether or not you succeeded.
+The music and sounds are all broken in this Mini-Game, and there's debug text which shows whether or not you succeeded.
 Also, as with Same Game, no explanation screen exists.
-To play this game in the North American version, use the Gameshark code 800F09F7 0008.
+Use the following GameShark codes for your region to play this game.

 The following GameShark code will enable a particularly weird feature never used anywhere in the game:

-On the board, when a character's turn ends, their HUD will turn yellow (a color not normally used, only red, blue and green occur naturally).
+On the board, when a character's turn ends, their Player Panel will turn yellow (a color not normally used, only red, blue and green occur naturally).
 When the turn ends...